 If you would like to continue to grow your amaryllis instead of tossing the bulb into the compost, remove the blossom as soon as it begins to fade.
 Cut the stem off just above the bulb to remove the flower.
 Put the bulb back in a sunny window.
 During this period, the bulb is growing so you need to keep the soil moist and fertilize at regular intervals as above.

 To get the plant to re-blossom by forcing the bulb, amaryllis needs a period of dormancy.
-To force the bulb into blooming, quit watering and fertilizing for 8-10 weeks and place the bulb in a cool, (55 degrees F./12 degrees C.) dark area.
+To force the bulb into blooming, quit watering and fertilizing for 8-10 weeks and place the bulb in a cool (55 degrees F./12 degrees C.), dark area.
 The old leaves will wither and yellow and new growth will begin to emerge.
-At this point, begin watering again, remove the dead foliage and move the plant into a full sun location.
+At this point, start watering again, remove the dead foliage and move the plant into a full sun location.

 If you live in USDA hardiness zones 8-10, the bulb can also be moved outdoors after all danger of frost has passed in the spring.
 Select a sunny area of the garden that gets some shade during the hot, afternoon hours and mulch around the bulb.
 Plant bulbs a foot apart in well-draining soil.

 Snip any dead leaves to encourage new growth, keep the bulb moist, and feed the amaryllis bulb a fertilizer that is lower in nitrogen, like 0-10-10 or 5-10-10, sometimes called a “blossom booster” fertilizer.
-Keep using this slow release fertilizer from March through September.
-Fertilize the first time as new growth begins to emerge and then again when the flower stalk is 6-8 inches in height.
+Keep using this slow-release fertilizer from March through September.
+Fertilize the first time as new growth begins to emerge and again when the flower stalk is 6-8 inches (15-20.5 cm.) in height.
 A third application should be applied when the old flower heads and stems have been removed.